DebanganaBala/HackBio-StageTwo/README.md

 README
 Single-Cell RNA-seq Analysis of Immune Cells (COVID-19 PBMC Dataset)

-This repository contains a single-cell RNA-seq analysis using the dataset bone_marrow.h5ad and the notebook Single_Cell_Pipeline (2).ipynb.
+This repository contains a single-cell RNA-seq analysis using the dataset bone_marrow.h5ad and the notebook Single_Cell_Pipeline.ipynb.
 Although the filename suggests bone marrow, metadata and cellular composition confirm the dataset contains PBMCs from COVID-19 patients.

 Project Structure